spithash/DD-WRT-Update-Suricata-Rules-Automatically/README.md

-# Update-Emerging-Threats-Rules-DD-WRT-Suricata-
+# Update Emerging Threats Rules on DD-WRT & Restarting Suricata
-This is a cronjob for updating Emerging Threats rules files and restart suricata for dd-wrt
+This is a simple cronjob for updating Emerging Threats rules files and restarting suricata for dd-wrt.
+Keeping rules updated for the win.
+By default this cronjob will run every day at 00:00